martin3141/fmriqa/README.md

 Overview
 --------

-The fmriqa package provides an implemenation of the fMRI quality assurance (QA) analysis protocol detailed by Friedman and Glover (2006) <doi:10.1002/jmri.20583>.
+The fmriqa package provides an implementation of the fMRI quality assurance (QA) analysis protocol detailed by Friedman and Glover (2006) <doi:10.1002/jmri.20583>.

 Installation
 ------------